telerik/ajax-docs/mobile-support/render-modes.md

 # Render Modes

-##

 Some controls from the UI for ASP.NET AJAX suite	can produce different (usually more lightweight) markup and make styling easier through CSS3.
-Below you can find a list with the modeseach control supports.
-For more information on the feature and its benefits, examine the [Render modes](c952abb4-e952-44fa-9e05-70aac40c04d5) help article.
+Below you can find a list with the modes each control supports.
+For more information on the feature and its benefits, examine the [Render modes]({%slug controls/render-modes%}) help article.

 | Control | Lightweight Rendering | Mobile Rendering |